ropensci/phylocomr/cran-comments.md

 --------

-This release includes a fix for the function ph_bladj, to avoid two types of errors.
+This release includes fixes across most functions for better handling of user inputs; adds a new manual file better detailing user inputs.

 Thanks!
 Scott Chamberlain